 • the amount by which the fair value of our Class B common stock exceeds the exercise price at the end of the period for certain options.
 We use variable accounting for the options to purchase 125,000 shares of our Class B common stock that were issued under our stock incentive plan.
-These options were being held in escrow as security for the indemnification obligations under the Enhance Interactive merger agreement, and were subject to forfeiture.
-We accounted for them as variable awards until the expiration of the agreed-upon escrow period on February 28, 2004.
+These options are being held in escrow as security for the indemnification obligations under the Enhance Interactive merger agreement, and are subject to forfeiture.
+We will continue to account for them as variable awards until the expiration of the agreed-upon escrow period on February 28, 2004.